 The types of income to be reported in Table 1 are identified on the left-hand side of the Table.
 If there is uncertainty as to which line to use to report a type of income, report the income on the line best describing the activity.
-For example, government funds to pay tuition fees for participants in a non-credit program should be reported on line 13 (Non-credit tuition), rather than under government grants and contracts.
-Furthermore, where the designation of a particular type of income in this Table differs from that used by an institution in its financial statements or its internal management reports, the type of income must be shown under the designated heading regardless of the institution's practice.
+For example, government funds to pay tuition fees for participants in a noncredit program should be reported on line 13 (Noncredit tuition), rather than under government grants and contracts.
+Furthermore, where the designation of a particular type of income in this Table differs from that used by an institution in its financial statements or its internal management reports, the type of income must be shown per the Guideline instructions regardless of the institution's practice.

-As a general reporting practice, institutions follow the accrual, rather than the cash basis of accounting (see section II.B.3).
-For reporting income, exceptions to the accrual concept in the annual return include the funds flow approach for reporting funds received to acquire capital assets (see section II.B.5) and for reporting income in the Special purpose and trust, and Sponsored research funds (see section II.B.4).
+As a general reporting practice, institutions follow the accrual, rather than the cash basis of accounting (see Section II.E.3).
+For reporting income, exceptions to the accrual concept in the annual return include the funds flow approach for reporting funds received to acquire capital assets (see Section II.E.6) and for reporting income in the Special purpose and trust, and Sponsored research funds (see Section II.E.4).

-Income includes gifts-in-kind that are recorded in an institution's audited financial statements (see Section II.B.9).
+Income includes gifts-in-kind that are recorded in an institution's audited financial statements (see Section II.E.10).